 Born in 1964 in Sydney, Khedoori received her M.F.A. from the University of California, Los Angeles, in 1994.
 Joining the gallery that same year, she was one of the first artists to be represented by David Zwirner.
 A solo show, which marked her sixth at the gallery in New York, was on view in 2012.
-A publication was produced on the occasion of this recent body of work by the gallery with Radius Books and includes an essay by artist and writer Julien Bismuth.
+A publication was produced on the occasion of this body of work by the gallery with Radius Books and includes an essay by Julien Bismuth.

 At the Fridericianum in Kassel, Germany, a solo exhibition of the artist's work was on view in 2021-2022.
 In 2019-2020, a large selection of works by Khedoori was presented in a group exhibition titled Resonating Spaces at Fondation Beyeler in Basel.
 In 2016, the Los Angeles County Museum of Art organized a major solo exhibition of Khedoori’s work, marking her first museum survey in over a decade.
 The show traveled to Pérez Art Museum Miami (PAMM) in 2017.

 Her work has been the subject of solo exhibitions at prominent institutions worldwide, including the St. Louis Art Museum, Missouri (2003); Royal Hibernian Academy, Dublin (2002); Whitechapel Gallery, London (2001); Museum für Gegenwartskunst, Basel (2001); and the Hirshhorn Museum and Sculpture Garden, Washington, DC (1997).
 Her first museum solo exhibition was organized in 1997 by The Museum of Contemporary Art, Los Angeles, and traveled to the Walker Art Center, Minneapolis, Minnesota.